Unity-Technologies/com.unity.webrtc/Documentation~/tutorial.md

 ```

-### The Signaling Process
+### The signaling process

-SDP exchanges happen between peers. `CreateOffer` creates the initial Offer SDP.
+SDP exchanges happen between peers. [`CreateOffer`](../api/Unity.WebRTC.RTCPeerConnection.html#Unity_WebRTC_RTCPeerConnection_CreateOffer) creates the initial Offer SDP.
 After getting the Offer SDP, both the local and remote peers set the SDP.
-Be careful not to mix up `SetLocalDescription` and `SetRemoteDescription` during this exchange.
+Be careful not to mix up [`SetLocalDescription`](../api/Unity.WebRTC.RTCPeerConnection.html#Unity_WebRTC_RTCPeerConnection_SetLocalDescription) and [`SetRemoteDescription`](../api/Unity.WebRTC.RTCPeerConnection.html#Unity_WebRTC_RTCPeerConnection_SetRemoteDescription) during this exchange.

-Once the Offer SDP is set, call `CreateAnswer` to create an Answer SDP.
+Once the Offer SDP is set, call [`CreateAnswer`](../api/Unity.WebRTC.RTCPeerConnection.html#Unity_WebRTC_RTCPeerConnection_CreateAnswer) to create an Answer SDP.
 Like the Offer SDP, the Answer SDP is set on both the local and remote peers.

 ```csharp
 var op1 = localConnection.CreateOffer();